ManInTheRepo/ManInTheRepo/README.md

 ---

-*"I’m the man in the repo — buried in my code"* 😉
+*"I’m the man in the repo, buried in my code"* 😉